The Choir Year in Review: 16 Questions to Help You Evaluate Your Year

 16. What one musical skill do you want to focus on next year?

-Think about your choir and their skill level.
-What’s one thing you want to help them develop as musicians and singers?
+Consider your choir's current level.
+What's one thing you want to help them develop as musicians and singers?

 I'd love to hear from you: